Located in Santa Cruz, CA.

 I have receipts for everything of significance.

-plugs, spark plug wires, rotor, distributor cap, fuel pump and primary
+spark plugs, spark plug wires not old, new rotor, distributor cap, newer fuel pump and primary

 4Runner 4x4 22RE SR5 runs fine, usually starts easily if the

-battery is well charged.
+battery is well charged mostly due to it's fuel injection.
 It corners well (for it's type of vehicle.)
 I

 always use 89 octane gasoline per a Toyota mechanic's instructions.